AtazuM/SDA-FinalProject/Readme.md

 # Preface
 QA Exercise - creating a test plan

-**Purpose:** to test a large, content-focused website like CNN.com
+**Purpose:**  to solidify the knowledge obtained in the course, by applying it in a practical setting

+**Instructions:**
+* Work in pairs (to simulate RL teamworking experience)
-**Instructions:** create a test plan for the site, which should include steps to identify both visual and functional defects on multiple browsers, devices, and platforms.
+* Create a test plan, which should include steps to identify both visual and functional defects

-## Pre-QA questions:
-* What is the scope and timeline/budget?
+* Document the project on Jira

 # Assumptions